treehouses/remote/README.md

 --->
 We will need a few hardware and software components as follows:

+* Raspberry versions:
+	• Pi 3
+	• Zero W
+	• Pi 3b+

-* Raspberry Pi 3 (or Zero W) and 5V 2.4A (1.2A for Zero) power supply with microUSB connector
+*5V 2.4A (1.2A for Zero) power supply with microUSB connector

 **NOTE**: A Raspberry Pi 4 would be a bonus purchase as of recently our latest images are not supported yet with the device

-* A microSD card reader
+* A microSD card reader (check to see if your computer has an SD slot)

-* A [Class 10](https://www.sdcard.org/developers/overview/speed_class/index.html) microSD card (minimal 8GB, but we strongly recommend 16GB or greater)
+* Three or more [Class 10](https://www.sdcard.org/developers/overview/speed_class/index.html) microSD card (minimal 8GB, but we strongly recommend 32GB or greater)

 * Software for burning OS image to microSD card.
 We recommend [Etcher](https://etcher.io), but there are many from which to choose